Rebecca Blank weighs in on 'enormous' NCAA changes, NIL as she gets set to leave Wisconsin - NewsBreak

 "This is the sort of student-athlete program that any school should want to run," Blank said.

-She hired McIntosh in 2021 to replace Alvarez, insisting on secrecy during a two-month job search .
+She hired McIntosh in 2021 to replace Alvarez, insisting on secrecy during a two-month job search.
 The hire elevated Alvarez's former deputy but it wasn't universally praised.
-Members of the Black Leadership Council of Dane County argued the search was tainted by Alvarez's support for McIntosh and said UW failed to recognize the protests of players and coaches of color.
+Members of the Black Leadership Council of Dane County argued that the search was tainted by Alvarez's support for McIntosh and said UW failed to recognize the protests of players and coaches of color.

 Viewed through an athletics lens, Blank's nine-year tenure at UW has been tied into the push for changes in compensation for athletes.
 She has a long history of supporting protections of amateurism in college sports and often has spoken against "pay-for-play" structures.